shettyg/ovn-docker/docs/INSTALL.Docker.md

 For both the modes to work, a user has to install and start Open vSwitch in each VM/host that he plans to run his containers.

-OVN needs a minimum Open vSwitch version of 2.5.

 The "overlay" mode
 ==================

+OVN in "overlay" mode needs a minimum Open vSwitch version of 2.5.

 * Start the central components.

 OVN architecture has a central component which stores your networking intent in a database.
 So on any machine, with an IP Address of $CENTRAL_IP, where you have installed and started Open vSwitch, you will need to start some central components.